- Policy scope

 - One of the Therapist’s linked to City Therapy

-- An individual’s General Practitioner in the case where a Service User might disclose the intention to Self Harm, Harm another or Sexual Abuse of a minor.
+- An individual’s General Practitioner (Emergency Contact) in the case where a Service User might disclose the intention to Self Harm, Harm another or Sexual Abuse of a minor.
 A contract of agreement is recommended standard practice for all therapists linked to City Therapy to include the limitations of confidentiality.

 - The Garda Siochana, or any other person who is authorised by law to access service’s records.
 Such requests must be in writing and quoting the basis on which access is sought.